 Agrohydrological sensing and modeling for feed-forward and/or feed-back control irrigation scheduling in Heterogenous crop system

-The activity intends to present new insights on the topic of water management in sparse crop systems by implementing approaches such as the so-called feed-forward and feedback control.
-The first refers to the use of agrohydrological models to estimate crop water requirements and schedule irrigation.
+igation.
 Meanwhile, the feedback control is based on the use of sensors to monitor diverse soil-plant water status variables to set the irrigation timing and water amount, according to reference values (i.e. thresholds) accurately defined.
 In addition, the feedback approach could serve as a support tool for a feed-forward irrigation control by implementing the monitored data into the soil water balance model.

 Deliverable